clementh59/gateskeepr-contracts/README.md

 ## Deploying contract

 First, you'll need to generate the hash of your metadata file.
-This is in order to prove that you didn't change the metadatas after the mint, since there is a reveal of the NFTs once every items have been minted.
+This is in order to prove that you didn't change the metadata file after the mint, since there is a reveal of the NFTs once every items have been minted.

 Here is an example of metadata file:
 ```json